pojntfx/uni-itsec-notes/docs/main.md

 - Anyone can impersonate who the cert has been given too
 - To prevent this, the certs need to be added to a CRL

+### Applied Security Objectives

+A person is communicating with `amazon.com`.

+- Validating that they are actually communicating with `amazon.com`: `amazon.com` needs a certificate, which is to be checked by the client → **Authentication**
+- Making sure that credit card info can't be eavesdropped on: Needs encryption, i.e. HTTPS → **Confidentiality**, **Privacy**
+- Ensuring that nobody can buy something using their information: Needs to be behind i.e. a Password, i.e. HTTPS with HTTP digest authentication → **Authorization**
+- Validating that a mail to many employees has actually been sent by the CEO: Digital signature, combined with a certificate to verify the signature → **Authenticity**, **Integrity**, **Non-Repudiation**
+- Air traffic control can't be offline: DoS protection and failovers → **Availability**

+### Firewall Appliance vs. Personal Firewall

+- Appliance: Can't filter by application
+- Personal: Can't protect against OS vulnerabilities and is easily misconfigured

+### Diffie-Hellman vs. RSA

+- Diffie-Hellman allows creating a shared secret key for symmetric encryption over an insecure communication channel
+- RSA uses public and private keys for asymmetric encryption; only public keys need to be exchanged

+### Indirect Blocklisting

+Sender's mail address is faked and used to send spam, which leads the recipient to block the sender's address, despite them never having sent any spam themselves.
+Can be fixed by checking signature and certificate instead and blocking based on signature or blocking all messages without signature or certificate.